Big Brother 18 (American season): Future appearances

 Jozea Flores was one of two former Big Brother HouseGuests included in a public vote to compete in Big Brother: Over the Top, but he was not chosen to return.
 Paul Abrahamian returned for Big Brother 19 as a HouseGuest while Nicole Franzel returned to host the first HoH Competition of the season.
-Abrahamian made a cameo appearance on the series premiere of Celebrity Big Brother during the first HoH competition.
-In 2020, Da'Vonne Rogers and Nicole Franzel returned to compete for a third time on Big Brother: All Stars.
+In 2018, Abrahamian made a cameo appearance on the series premiere of Celebrity Big Brother during the first HoH competition.
+Later that year, Victor Arroyo, along with Abrahamian and Franzel appeared on Big Brother 20 to celebrate Nicole and Victor's engagement.
+In 2019, Franzel and Arroyo competed on The Amazing Race 31 In 2020, Franzel returned alongside Da'Vonne Rogers to compete for a third time on Big Brother: All Stars.
+In 2023, Franzel competed on Big Brother Reindeer Games.

-Paulie Calafiore appeared on the first season of Ex on the Beach, while Corey and Jozea appeared on the second season.
-Paulie Calafiore, Natalie Negrotti, Victor Arroyo, Da'Vonne Rogers, and Jozea Flores have all appeared on The Challenge.
+Rogers, Arroyo, Flores, Paulie Calafiore, and Natalie Negrotti competed on multiple seasons of MTV's The Challenge.
+In 2018, Calafiore appeared on the first season of Ex on the Beach, and later that year, Brooks and Flores appeared on the second season.
+In 2023, Calafiore competed on the second season of The Challenge: USA.
+In 2025, Rogers competed on the fifth season of The Challenge: All Stars.

-Paul Abrahamian, Nicole Franzel, and Victor Arroyo appeared on Big Brother 20 to celebrate Nicole and Victor's engagement.
-Nicole and Victor later competed on the 31st season of The Amazing Race.
+In 2024, Rogers competed on the Amazon Freevee reality competition series The Goat.
+In 2025, Calafiore appeared on Peacock reality TV series Vanderpump Villa.

+In 2025, Negrotti competed on The Amazing Race 38 partnered with her sister Stephanie.